Published on July 2, 2017

 Everyone knows the long list of medical issues associated with obesity: heart disease, diabetes, high cholesterol, fatty liver disease, sleep apnea and too many others to list here.
-Few, however, realize that excess weight can also affect the health and appearance of our skin — a very important (and our largest!) organ:
+Few, however, realize all the ways that excess weight can affect the health and appearance of our skin — a very important (and our largest!) organ:

 1. Acne.
 Sebum plays a major role in acne development.
 It is an oily substance produced by the sebaceous glands to keep the skin moisturized and supple.
 Acne occurs when the sebaceous channels are blocked and infected.
 Acne is clearly exacerbated by obesity-associated disorders.
 Additionally, in obese people, androgens (male hormones) and insulin are raised (insulin resistance), and these are known risk factors for acne.

 2. Acanthosis Nigricans.
 A body that carries too much weight undergoes shifts in hormone levels.
-Acanthosis nigricans is associated with insulin resistance and, as such, is a very common skin problem in obesity, and one that I see very often in young obese women who have PCOS.
+Acanthosis nigricans is associated with insulin resistance and, as such, is a very common skin problem in obesity, and one that I see very often in young obese women who have PCOS (polycystic ovary syndrome).
 Acanthosis nigricans appears as dark patches on the skin, most commonly seen in the arm pits, groin, back of the neck, elbows, knuckles and face.

 3. Blood Vessels of the Skin.
 Obesity changes blood circulation of the skin leading to obesity-related microangiopathy (small blood vessel disease) and hypertension.
 Blood flow in the skin is increased in obese individuals.